bernaaa14/RoomReserve/README.md

 ---

-This README is a basic guide to get started with the RoomReserve project.
+This README is a basic guide to getting started with the RoomReserve project.
 For more detailed information, refer to the project documentation or additional resources within the repository.